hrmn-preet/Statistical-Analysis-of-Bike-Sharing-and-Local-Amenities-in-Vancouver/README.md

 - Exploring other impacting features such as data during certain times of the day.
 - How dense is the POI and bike station in regards to population, buildings, traffic etc.
 - One scope of the project could be focusing on one bike station and gather n number of unique POIs to see how those affect the station.
+- Automating the regression model until all the independent variables p-values are lesser than threshold or Adjusted R Square stops increasing.